arifbudiman/tesla-check/README.md

 ## Getting Started

-After cloning the repo, create an environment variable file `.env` with a restrictive file permissions for the following variables
+After cloning the repo, create an environment variable file `.env` with a restrictive file permissions for the following variables:
 <pre>
 EMAIL="your-email-address"
 CREDENTIAL="your-tesla-account-credential"